gomorpheus/morpheus-apidoc/source/includes/_api.md

 }
 ```

-This is an example of a 404 error response caused when the specified record was not found.
+This is an example of a 404 error response returned when the specified record was not found.

 ## Environment Variables